Quantitative cone-beam CT reconstruction with polyenergetic scatter model fusion: Introduction

 From a preliminary study comparing scatter estimation methods when used with statistical iterative reconstruction \citep{Mason2017d}, we found that SKS approaches matched the performance of sub-sampled Monte Carlo estimates, whilst being significantly faster.
 For this reason, we focus on the integration of SKS models into the polyenergetic reconstruction algorithm, Polyquant, and see if their performance can be enhanced further from information available during the iterations.

 In this work, we derive a polyenergetic SKS (PolySKS) model in terms of attenuation and electron density projections, include perturbations to account for the specimen position and inhomogeneities in scatter paths, and integrate this into the Polyquant framework.
 We denote this integrated reconstruction method as Polyquant--PolySKS.
+While polyenergetic kernel convolution has been used for radiotherapy dose calculation \citep{Papanikolaou1993}, we provide the analysis and derivation in this article for CT imaging.
 We then propose a fast algorithm for its implementation using accelerated ordered subsets as in \citet{Kim2015a}, able to include sparsity exploiting regularization such as total variation (TV).
 Finally, we demonstrate the method on both numerical and real CBCT data, and analyse its performance in terms of relative electron density accuracy.